-- · Feature with least missing values

-- Feature with most unique values

-- Feature with highest variance

-- Feature with highest importance according to an estimator
+- Feature with the least missing values. - Feature with the highest cardinality (greatest number of unique values). - Feature with the highest variance. - Feature with the highest importance according to an estimator.

-SmartCorrelatedSelection() returns a dataframe containing from each group of correlated features, the selected variable, plus all original features that were not correlated to any other.
+SmartCorrelatedSelection() returns a dataframe containing from each group of correlated features, the selected variable, plus all the features that were not correlated to any other.